SalesforceLabs/OrgCheck/docs/index.md

 - But we got you covered with this [Security FAQ](security)!

-## How do I install this application?
+## How do I install the Org Check salesforce application?

 <a href="https://sfdc.co/OrgCheck-InstallToday-AppExchange" target="_blank"><img width="300" src="./assets/pngs/Install-AppExchange.png" alt="Deploy Org Check from AppExchange"></a><br />